fairy-fun/chrysalis/private/framework/contracts/chrysalis_hydration_prompt.md

 to evaluate boundary compliance and doctrine alignment.

 Scope:

-- Framework boundary enforcement
+* Framework boundary enforcement
-- Protected primitive usage
+* Protected primitive usage
-- CI coverage validation
+* CI coverage validation

 Source of truth:
 Must align with:

-- repo_contract.php
+* repo_contract.php
-- CI enforcement scripts
+* CI enforcement scripts

 Last updated: 2026-04-20

 Load the current Chrysalis repository state from GitHub and perform a full boundary and doctrine audit.

 Do not answer until you have inspected actual repository files and call paths.

+If a repository contract exists, load it first and treat it as authoritative unless repository code clearly contradicts it.

+When repository access is partial, state exactly what files, directories, or call paths could not be inspected, then continue with best-effort analysis grounded only in what was actually visible.

 ---